An introduction to best practices for using buyer web personas to create more customer-centric websites

 - Design targets

-- 3 or 4 usually suffice to improve general usability, but more needed for specific behaviours
+- 3 or 4 usually suffice to improve general usability, but more needed for specific behaviors

-- Choose one primary persona whom, if satisfied means others are likely to be satisfied
+- Choose one primary persona who, if satisfied, means others are likely to be satisfied

-3. Different scenarios can be developed for each persona as explained further below:
+3. Different scenarios or customer journeys can be developed for each persona as explained further below:

 Once different personas have been developed who are representative of key site visitor types or customer types, a primary persona is sometimes identified.
 Wodtke (2002) says: